Hide mobile menu

 Rate-and-term refinance

 The most common refinancing option is a rate-and-term refinance.
 The purpose of a rate-and-term refinance is to change your interest rate and/or term of your home loan while keeping your loan amount the same (of course you’ll need to keep a little extra to cover the cost of refinancing).
-You might consider a rate-and-term refinance if you’re currently on a variable rate and interest rates drop, as it allows you to refinance to a lower fixed rate for a fixed term and thus avoid rate rises.
+You might consider a rate-and-term refinance if you’re currently on a variable rate and interest rates are in a rate-lowering cycle.

 Cash-out refinance

 This refinancing option is for when you want to borrow a little bit extra on top of your existing loan amount.
-To do this you convert some of your home equity to increase your home loan’s principal amount.
-This gives you some extra cash at the end of your refinance to put towards whatever you want, for example renovations or repairs.
+To do this, you convert some of your home equity to increase your home loan’s principal amount.
+This gives you some extra cash at the end of your refinance to put towards things such as renovations, repairs, or a deposit on an investment property purchase.

 Cash-in refinance